 mining engineer, and Heyer moved with him for three years to East

-England George Rougier quit his job.
+England Ronald quit his job.
 For some years he run a sports

-shop in Horsham in Sussex and then he pursued a career as barrister.
-He
+shop in Horsham in Sussex, and then he pursued a career as barrister.

 became a barrister and a colorful High Court judge, who earned a